ZosiaZamoyska/ZosiaZamoyska/README.md

 👀 To see more of my projects and research (or my crochet pieces) check out my portfolio website: https://zosia-hci.github.io/

-📫 To reach me (to talk about anything), e-mail at: zosia.marciniak at kaist.ac.kr
+📫 To reach me (to talk about anything), e-mail at: zofia.marciniak at kaist.ac.kr

 🎉 Fun fact: I am an introvert (INFJ), but I love to talk a lot.